marijnh/Eloquent-JavaScript/01_values.md

 It is often useful to have a value that distinguishes between only two possibilities, like "yes" and "no" or "on" and "off".
-For this purpose, JavaScript has a _Boolean_ type, which has just two values: true and false, which are written as those words.
+For this purpose, JavaScript has a _Boolean_ type, which has just two values, true and false, which are written as those words.

 ### Comparison